sairampragney/DSA-3-PROJECT/README.md

 <div align="center">

-# 🧭 Résumé–Job Matching & Talent-Marketplace Engine
+# 🧭 Resume–Job Matching & Talent-Marketplace Engine

 **A DSA-3 semester project that is also a real, production-shaped system design.**